-HUD regulations require the CCHA to conduct mandatory briefings for applicant families.
+HUD regulations require the CCHA to conduct mandatory briefings for applicant families who qualify for a voucher.
 The briefing provides a broad description of owner and family responsibilities, explains the CCHA's procedures, and includes instructions on how to lease a unit.
 This part describes how oral briefings will be conducted, specifies what written information will be provided to families, and lists the family's obligations under the program.